SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/reading-floats-from-console/example-inches-to-cent/example-inches-to-cent.md

-### Example: converting inches to centimeters
+### Example: Converting Inches into Centimeters

-Let us write a program, which reads a floating-point number in inches and converts it to centimeters:
+Let's write a program that reads a floating point number in inches and converts it to centimeters:

 ```csharp
 Console.Write("Inches = ");